fastai/course-v3/docs/deployment_zeit.md

 ### Deploy

-On the terminal, make sure you are in the `zeit` directory, then type:
+On the terminal, make sure you are in the `Vercel` directory, then type:

 ```bash
 now